 - Tuition is paid to Loyola;

-- Students must pay for items such as airfare, housing (except for during the Intensive Spanish program) and food; and
+- Students must pay for housing (except for during the Intensive Spanish program) and food outside the homestay, transport and excursions.

 - Loyola financial aid applies.